bluz71/bluz71.github.io/_posts/2017-06-28-current-treats-future-wants-of-neovim.md

 Improved *relativenumber* scroll performance
 --------------------------------------------

 This performance issue effects both Vim **and** Neovim.
-Currently when `relativenumber` is enabled any type of scroll event will cause a full redraw for all visible lines which in turn results in every line having its syntax re-evaluated even though no text has actually changed (only line numbers
+Currently, when `relativenumber` is enabled any type of scroll event will cause a full redraw for all visible lines which in turn results in every line having its syntax re-evaluated even though no text has actually changed (only line numbers